Website Bounce Rate and the 8-Second Rule

 2. Use Google Trends to determine whether people are searching for these words or phrases.
 Google suggestions is also a great way to determine if this is a good topic, just start entering your word or phrase in Google and see how it completes it in the search dropdown that shows up.
 The suggestions that show up first are the most popular searches relating to your keyword.
 If you want to go really deep you can use Google Adwords Keyword Planner tool to determine the competition and value of your intended words or phrases (which isn’t ideal as it’s based on data from paid advertising and not overall search), or even better, a tool like Keyword Explorer from MOZ.

-Another even easier way to determine the competition for a key word / phrase is to Google it and see how many results there are.
+Another even easier way to determine the competition for a keyword/phrase is to Google it and see how many results there are.

 Your goal in this step is to determine phrases or words that have a high volume but low competition.